ARCHIVED-mean-stack/session-9/readme.md

 Add routing and component for pirate details.

-This can be tricky.
-Make sure to run through this again.

 - check that routing is loaded in index.html via `<script>` tag
 - in app.js inject the routing: `angular.module('pirateApp', ['ngRoute']);`
 - in app.js inject piratesView: `angular.module('pirateApp', ['ngRoute', 'piratesView']);`